La-nariz-de-monet/Modeling/README.md

 GNU General Public License v3.0

 # Resume
-* About the model of Turing Machine and adaptation for binary sum with Python3
+* About the model of Turing Machine and one adaptation for binary sum with Python 3.x

+# General Objectives
+* Simulate the Turing Machine
+* Understand the Turing Machine

+# System Architecture
+* A **tape** for the simbols from some alphabet
+* A **head** for read and write symbols
+* A **stattus record** for store the status of machine
+* A **finite table/instructions card** for the instructions to work of machine

+# Data Source
+* Just we need binary numbers to work

+# Test For Data Acquisition
+* We can write by ourself binary numbers
+* We can generate different binary numbers and send to turing machine to sum this numbers

 # Software Tools
+* Python 3.x
+* Matplotlib
-* Python3
+* Matplotlib.pyplot

 # Description of Turing Machine
 ![TuringMachine](imagenes/TuringMachine.png)